danspielman/Laplacians.jl/README.md

 ## Current Development Version

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.4.0

+Contains the revised approximate Cholesky preconditioner described in the forthcoming paper by Gao, Kyng, and Spielman.

 # Version 1.3.0